 Withdrawal and Treatment for Opiate Addiction

 The continuous use of opiates leads to physical dependence.
-A person with a dependence on drugs will have withdrawal symptoms when he or she stops taking the drug.
+A person with a dependence will experience opiate withdrawal when he or she stops taking the drug.
 Physical dependence is expected after 2-10 days of continuous use when the drug is stopped abruptly.
 The onset and duration of withdrawal varies with the drug used.
 For example, Meperidine withdrawal symptoms peak in 8-12 hours and last for 4-5 days.
 Heroin withdrawal symptoms usually peak within 36-72 hours and may last for 7-14 days.
 Withdrawal symptoms include racing heart, diarrhea, runny nose, sweating, tearing of eyes, shivering, nausea, vomiting, gooseflesh, sleeplessness, and restlessness.

 Recovery from Addiction

 Recovery from any kind of prescription drug such as opiates is a long process.
 An addict needs to learn new tools to deal with situations and problems when they arise, rather than looking to drugs.
-At Cirque Lodge, this begins with a personalized program.
+We begin with a personalized treatment program.
 Individuals receive specific treatment for their situation.
 The purpose is to arrest the disease and provide the necessary means for support for the recovery process.
 During drug rehab, the recovering addict develops needed skills for enduring a long term recovery.